-We issue two types of PCs - Fixed-Rate PCs and ARM PCs.
-Both Fixed-Rate PCs and ARM PCs have a payment delay (the delay between the time interest begins to accrue and the time the investor receives an interest payment) of approximately 55 days.
+We issue two types of PCs - Fixed-Rate PCs and Floating-Rate or Hybrid (ARM) PCs.
+Both Fixed-Rate PCs and Floating-Rate or Hybrid (ARM) PCs have a payment delay (the delay between the time interest begins to accrue and the time the investor receives an interest payment) of approximately 55 days.